Common Margins

 Main research methods

-1. Co-creation in the field: workshops and participatory design encounters where zine-making and prototyping are both method and collective expression.
+- Co-creation around the field: workshops and participatory design sessions where zine-making, collaborative writing and prototyping are both method and result.

-3. Conversations & networks: interviews & focus groups with social actors and authors, collectors, editors, students, users, activists.
+- Conversations as networks: p2p sharing, interviews & focus groups with social actors and authors, collectors, editors, students, users, activists.

-4. Collective archiving & publishing: co-created repositories and a (forthcoming) peer-reviewed, print-only journal in zine format.
+- Collective archiving & publishing: open repositories and a (forthcoming) peer-reviewed, print-only journal in postal-zine format.